 LAKE CONROE DROWNING

 Just after 10:30 am Saturday morning 911 took a call for a drowning victim on Lake Conroe.
 MCHD was dispatched to the scene as well as Lake Conroe Fire Department and North Montgomery County Fire Department.
 Precinct 1 Constables Office Lake Patrol units also responded.
-At this time all that is known is the victim is a 43 year old male.
+At this time all that is known is the victim is a 43-year-old male.

 Attempts are being made to pinpoint the exact spot the victim went in before divers can be placed in the water.

 This drowning as well as many others the boats were not secure, moved, or witnesses could not show a specific point of entry into the water.
-As with this morning winds and a drifting boat has turned the search area into several hundred yards instead of feet.
+As with this morning winds and a drifting boat have turned the search area into several hundred yards instead of feet.

 We will update you as anything is available.